 MoToR/dance’s first evening-length production, Water in the Kettle premiered February 2023 to Sold Out shows and rave reviews, so the ensemble is restaging the show twice in the 23-24 season: Nov 4, 2023 @ Manny’s in the Mission, and Feb 3, 2024 back at Rhythmix in Alameda.
-Artistic Director Evie Ladin’s body music choreography (harmony singing, body percussion, rhythm dance), illuminating the maddeningly recurrent struggles of modern women, and the country, with intention, humor, and connective rhythm.
+Artistic Director Evie Ladin’s body music choreography (harmony singing, body percussion, rhythm dance), illuminates the maddeningly recurrent struggles of modern women, and the country, with intention, humor, and connective rhythm.
 We put water on to boil when we organize, commiserate, work, celebrate, refuel.
 The multigenerational ensemble – women raised by feminist mothers, still fighting the same fights – harmonizes over polyrhythmic body music, “I just might soak it up and some.”
 Put some water on, we have a lot to discuss.

 PHOTOS & VIDEO: Dean Bosche/Outdoor Film